A Geometric Heat-Flow Theory of Lagrangian Coherent Structures: Advection--Diffusion in Eulerian and Lagrangian Frames

-In \cref{eq:euler_FokkerPlank}, the metric $g$ (via its dual $g^{-1}$) models the molecular/turbulent/numerical diffusivity of $\phi$ and therefore determines the gradient, whereas the evolution of the fluid density $\rho$ determines the volume form and therefore the divergence; cf.~\cref{sec:Laplace-Beltrami} for intrinsic definitions of divergence and gradient.
-In particular, $g$ contains physical information, including the diffusivity in each direction.
-Finally, $\varepsilon>0$ can be interpreted as the inverse of the dimensionless Péclet number, which quantifies the strength of advection relative to the strength of diffusion.
-The problem of LCS detection is typically considered in advection-dominated flow regimes, i.e., associated with a large Péclet number.
+Here, $D/Dt$ denotes the \emph{material/substantial/advective time derivative} used in the fluid dynamics literature, and $D$ is the smooth space--time-dependent diffusion tensor field, pointwise symmetric and uniformly positive-definite.
+The diffusion tensor field is supposed to model only the directional dependence of diffusivity, whereas $\varepsilon>0$ models the diffusion strength and can be interpreted as the inverse of the dimensionless Péclet number, which quantifies the strength of advection relative to the strength of diffusion.
+The problem of LCS detection is typically considered in purely advective flows, which we relax here to advection-dominated, weakly diffusive flow regimes, i.e., associated with a large Péclet number.

+Note that we do not require the spatial metric $\mathfrak{g}$ in the formulation of \cref{eq:euler_ADE}.
+It is well known that the above ADE captures also \emph{anisotropic} diffusion, i.e., diffusion with direction-dependent diffusivity.
+Isotropic diffusion corresponds to a diffusion tensor $D$, which is represented by (a multiple of) the identity tensor in physical units, i.e., in Riemannian normal coordinates induced by $\mathfrak{g}$.